Hyundai courts brand prestige with Hermes model makeover

-Hyundai Motor Group ranks fifth among the world's top-selling cars, but the company wants to shed its value-for-money image and start charging premium prices to counter growing competition at home from BMW, Audi and Mercedes as well as mid-range models by rivals such as Ford Motor Co.
+Hyundai Motor Group ranks fifth among the world's top-selling cars, but the company wants to shed its value-for-money image and start charging premium prices to counter growing competition at home from BMW (BMWG.DE), Audi (NSUG.DE) and Mercedes (DAIGn.DE) as well as mid-range models by rivals such as Ford Motor Co (F.N).

 LUXURY BY ASSOCIATION